Akasho09/cap/React /React1.md

 # React Custom Hooks
 - uses internally another hook eg useState etc
 - Custom Hooks start with "use".
 Example: useFetch.

-## Lifecycle of Components
-Each component in React has a lifecycle which you can monitor and manipulate during its three main phases.

-The three phases are: Mounting, Updating, and Unmounting.

-# Mounting
-Mounting means putting elements into the DOM.

-React has four built-in methods that gets called, in this order, when mounting a component:

-constructor()
-getDerivedStateFromProps()
-render()
-componentDidMount()
-The render() method is required and will always be called, the others are optional and will be called if you define them.